All students should feel welcome & safe at school.

 Whether you’re a student, a concerned adult, or an educator, you can help make our schools safe places to learn.

-Save Your VI has developed these resource toolkits to help students, trusted adults, and school employees help themselves.
+Save Your Six has developed these resource toolkits to help students, trusted adults, and school employees help themselves.

 HARASSMENT IS NOT YOUR FAULT.